trafik8787/lara-crud/docs/_posts/field-seting/2019-4-04-beforeInsert.md

 ---
 layout: post4
 title: Accepts a model object before being added to the database.
 You can change the data before saving.
-seo_title: LaraCrud Accepts a model object before being added to the database.
+seo_title: Lara-Crud Accepts a model object before being added to the database.
 You can change the data before saving beforeInsert()
 categories: [documentation]
 published: true
 method: beforeInsert()